The size you chose will be influenced by:-

 If your locking cash box is not going to see much action then a cheaper, lighter type should be good enough.

-However, if it is going to be hauled around in a vehicle, on aeroplanes or used at the markets then a stronger, heavy duty type is better.
+However, if it is going to be hauled around in a vehicle, on flights or used at the markets then a stronger, heavy duty type is better.

 The inner trays are either metal or strong plastic.